 At the same time, there are darker undertones to explore.
 Originally, the band considered the name Smiths’ Family.
 The word family implies togetherness.
 Think of The Partridge Family – sunny and happy on a bus with David Cassidy, his mom and cute siblings.
 The Smiths, or The Partridges, divested of the word family, conjures more of a vision of one of those clans who fight amongst themselves, using any energy left over to terrorise their local area.
 The Smiths had much of the anti social behaviour order about them.
 Their shows were famously rowdy, with Morrissey welcoming a good stage invasion.
 He could also be relied upon to provide controversial quotes, supporting the violence of the IRA, or the extreme fringe of the animal rights movement.

 Margaret Thatcher’s hope was that the 1980s would turn Britain into a kind of vastly successful greengrocer’s shop, or smithy.
-But there were so many contradictions.
-There was the mismatch between talk of thrift, honesty and hard work, and the flashy lifestyle and murky ethics of the the money-driven society the Thatcher government helped enourage.
-There was also the conflict between harking back to supposed traditional values of application, self reliance and the rule of law, whilst also rejecting the equally traditional values of respect for compromise and consensus.
-It is hard to walk the tight rope between old fashioned stability and revolution.
+But there were so many contradictions – the talk of thrift, honesty, hard work, set against the flashy lifestyle and murky ethics of the money-driven society the Thatcher government helped encourage.
+There was also that conflict between harking back to supposed traditional values of application, self reliance and the rule of law, whilst also rejecting equally traditional values of respect for compromise and consensus.
 Amidst the resulting confusion it is perhaps not surprising that the 1980s were violent years defined by miners’ strikes and city centre riots.
-It was as if the 80s was The Smiths decade, yearning for the stability of lost values, and intent on tearing them apart.
+The 80s yearned for lost values, even in wanting to tear them apart.
 By some miracle, all of these conflicting forces were held together, for a few years at least, in The Smiths.